asigalov61/Intelligent-VIRTUOSO/README.md

 ### Enjoy!

+#### PLEASE NOTE: To try provided models/pre-processed datasets, you will need tegridy-tools/TMIDI.py module version 1.1.
+You can always pull it up from repo's history/checkpoints.

 ***

 ### WARNING: This complete implementation represents a functioning model of the Artificial Intelligence.
 Please excercise great humility, care, and respect.